yowchap/BoneLib/README.md

 Preferences are stored in `UserData\MelonPreferences.cfg`.

-- LoggingMode: "NORMAL" or "DEBUG".
+- LoggingMode: `NORMAL` or `DEBUG`.
 For most people normal is fine, debug will just show more info to help with development.

+- SkipIntro: `true` to not play the intro at the start of the game and go straight to the menu.

 <br>